terra-campaigns/unsettled/directory/DuskmeadowFringe/Varg.md

 Regrowth Salve - Regrows a body part over the course of a day.
 1 use.

 Bond: You crossed a creature of the Wood, and it cursed you with a Stone Heart.
 With each passing month, the stone grows heavier by one slot.
 Until your debt is lifted, you cannot truly die.

+In the end of June, their heart becomes heavier.